jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ## Changelog

+### 4.1.3 (still unreleased)
+- [JENKINS-74736](https://issues.jenkins.io/browse/JENKINS-74736): Fixed an issue that could occur with tag discovery if other discovery behaviours were enabled

 ### 4.1.2
 - [JENKINS-74782](https://issues.jenkins.io/browse/JENKINS-74782): Previously the pull request name was sent to the build status.
 This has been remedied to now send the source branch ref name.